 - You need to hit the console’s reset button to change games

 Why you should buy this: It has 20 of the best games ever made for only $80 (retail price).

 Who it's for: Nintendo fans old and new, and those who grew up with video games.

-Why we picked the SNES Classic Edition: The 16-bit era saw Nintendo at the peak of its creativity, releasing popular, acclaimed games like The Legend of Zelda: A Link to the Past and Super Metroid alongside cult hits like Earthbound.
-Third-party companies didn't take a backseat, with Square Enix’ Final Fantasy VI and Konami's Super Castlevania IV among the best games of all-time.
+Why we picked the SNES Classic Edition: The 16-bit era saw Nintendo at the peak of its creativity, releasing popular, acclaimed games like The Legend of Zelda: A Link to the Past *and *Super Metroid alongside cult hits like Earthbound.
+Third-party companies didn't take a backseat, with Square Enix's Final Fantasy VI and Konami's Super Castlevania IV among the best games of all time.